keepwith/PLQComposite/README.md

 ## Usage
-Generally Speaking, Utilize the plq composite to solve the ERM problem need three steps below.
-For details of these functions you can check the API.
+In general, to solve the ERM problem using **plqcom** and **reline**, follow the four steps outlined below.
+For specific details about these functions, please refer to the API documentation.

-### 1) Create a PLQ Loss and Decompose
+### 1) Representation of PLQ functions
-Three types of input for PLQ Loss are accepted in this package.
-One is the coefficients of each piece with cutoffs (named **plq**, default form), another is the coefficients only and takes the maximum of each piece named **max**, the other is the linear version based on a series of given points (named **points**).
-The explicit definitions of plq, max and points are shown below.
+We consider three distinct representations of the PLQ functions, which are enumerated as follows.

+**plq**: specifying the coefficients of each piece with cutoffs.
 $$
 \begin{aligned}
 L(z)=